Canon 60D Comparison Review

 The Canon EOS 60D is a DSLR (Digital Single Lens Reflex) camera that was officially introduced in August 2010 and is equipped with an APS-C sensor.
 It offers a resolution of 17.9 megapixel.

-The Canon 60D has a Camera Elo of 1905.
-This rating puts the 60D among the top 40 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the 60D falls among the top 50 percent.
-Based on its within category standings, the camera earns a 3.5-star performance rating.
+Is the Canon 60D a good camera?
+The 60D has a Camera Elo of 1619.
+This rating puts the 60D among the top 50 percent of all digital single lens reflex cameras.
+In terms of its sensor size category (APS cameras), the 60D ranks below average.
+Based on its within category standings, the camera earns a 3-star performance rating.

 |Digital single lens reflex|

 |Canon EF mount lenses|